That's a lot of years.

 To say Murphy was put out about the discontinuation of the time and temperature line would be putting it mildly.

 Same goes for her friends, neighbors and relatives, she said.
-"We all used the service when we wanted to know the time or temperature.
-It's how we always did it."

 Now that's changed.
 And change goes over pretty hard with some folks.